 As I mentioned in my Top 20 Tips for Bloggers, all too often I visit a blog and am a tad disappointed by with ‘About Me’ page.
-So, I thought I’d share a few tips that I’ve picked up along the way, in my guide How to Write a Brilliant ‘About Me’ page…
+So, I thought I’d share a few tips that I’ve picked up along the way, in my guide for bloggers on How to Write a Brilliant ‘About Me’ page…

 Seems obvious, I know, but they’re not always there, and sometimes they’re just blank.
 My About Me page receives hits every single day, so it’d be fair to say that people do want to know about the person behind the blog.

 People want to see you!
 So pop one there.
 Now, if you’re not keen on having your photo taken, or are blogging anonymously, here’s a chance for you to get creative.
 What shot could you take that sums you up perfectly?
 For example, if I didn’t have a family photo on my page, I’d probably go for a snap of a pile of books, stationery and a cuppa!

 Share a few facts, hobbies or interests.
 Here’s where you can have some fun.
 They really can be anything and everything, no matter what you blog about, as long as they’re about you.
 Here are a few examples to help you get going: If you’re a travel blogger, share your favourite holiday memory, if you’re a parenting blogger, what does parenthood mean to you?, if you’re a book blogger, give us a taste of your favourite books from your childhood, and so on.

 This is something of an introduction to your blog, so be sure to give a good flavour of it.
 If I’ve been drawn in by one of your posts, this should be telling me why I should stick around with you and keep on reading.

-5. Highlight some of your favourite, most popular, most controversial, most ‘you’ posts – whatever you’d like to draw people’s attention to, and be sure link to them all.
+Highlight some of your favourite, most popular, most controversial, most ‘you’ posts – whatever you’d like to draw people’s attention to, and be sure link to them all.
 Have a think about how to demonstrate the diversity or the typical posts that people can expect to find here and showcase them.

 It’s just easier, and some people may be viewing on a mobile where your links might be right at the bottom.
 Similarly, a Bloglovin button or similar works well here.

-7. Include your contact details at the bottom, and if appropriate, any PR guidance, too.
+Pop them at the bottom, and if appropriate, any PR guidance, too.

-9. Keep it fresh.
 Revisit and review it every few weeks to ensure it’s accurate and interesting.

 What do you think?
 What else would you like to see included?